cabralh/me/content/keyboards/northgate_omnikey_ultra.md

 ## History {#history}

 Northgate Computer Systems was founded in 1987, and they used to sell personal computers.
-They sold their products through direct marketing However, their Omnikey keyboards were sold through dealers.
+They sold their products through direct marketing.
+However, their Omnikey keyboards were sold through dealers.
 Before the introduction of Omnikey series keyboards, Northgate badged keyboards from several companies such as Focus and Monterey, and some of the initial